HL7/davinci-atr/input/pagecontent/spec.md

 #### US Core
-This implementation guide also leverages the [US Core]({{site.data.fhir.ver.uscoreR4}}/index.html) set of profiles defined by HL7 for sharing non-veterinary EMR individual health data in the U.S.  Where US Core profiles exist, this Guide either leverages them directly or uses them as a base for any additional constraints needed to support the member attribution list use cases.
+This implementation guide also leverages the [US Core]({{site.data.fhir.ver.uscoreR4}}/index.html) set of profiles defined by HL7 for sharing non-veterinary EMR individual health data in the U.S.  Where US Core profiles exist, this Guide either leverages them directly or uses them as a base for any additional constraints needed to support the Member Attribution List use cases.
 If no constraints are needed, this IG doesn't define any profiles.

 Where US Core profiles do not yet exist (e.g. for Coverage, Group), profiles have been created that try to align with existing US Core profiles in terms of elements exposed and terminologies used.